rutgerkok/ClimateChanger/README.md

 An uniform distribution is simply `randomNumberInclusiveBetween(min, max)`, while the triangle distribution is `min + randomNumberInclusiveBetween(0, (max - min) / 2) + randomNumberInclusiveBetween(0, (max - min) / 2)`.

-## Sign conversion
-Minecraft 1.8 doewsn't import the Minecraft 1.7 signs correctly.
-For example, the text `[Private]`, used by Lockette, gets read as a JSON-array with one element `Private`.
-Result: the first line of your sign now reads `Private` and the container is no longer protected!

-If you have not opened your map on a 1.8 server yet you can use this program to convert all your signs correctly.
-If you have already opened your map on 1.8, this program can fix the signs.
-The program can detect which signs are imported for 1.7, so you only need to specify that `Private` should be `[Private]` and the program will do the rest.
-Signs created in 1.8 are not affected.

 ## License
 The NBT files and the `RegionFile.java` were open sourced by Mojang in 2011 and 2012.
 The have a `don't do evil` license.
 The files have been modified